Baytown is one of our favorite day trips from Houston.

 Road trip the Texas Independence Trail

-You can follow the trail through 28 counties in the southeast part of the state and explore historic attractions such as the Alamo, San Felipe de Austin State Historic Site, and Ashton Villa in Galveston.
+You can follow the trail through 28 counties in the southeast part of the state and explore historic attractions such as the Alamo, San Felipe de Austin State Historic Site, Washington County, and Ashton Villa in Galveston.